Exploring the Sherwin Williams Wood Stain Chart

 Application Tips for Perfect Results

 Applying stain is an art, and I’ve picked up some tips over the years.
 First, always prep your wood.
 Sand it smooth and clean it thoroughly to remove dust or old finishes.
 Not sure about sanding stained wood?
 Read our guide on can you sand stained wood.
-I once skipped this step, and my stain looked streaky—lesson learned!
+Skipping the test-patch step is a common cause of streaky, uneven results.

 When applying, use a brush or cloth for even coverage.
-I prefer a foam brush for small projects and a natural bristle brush for larger surfaces like decks.
+A foam brush works well for small projects, while a natural bristle brush covers larger surfaces like decks more efficiently.
 Work in small sections to avoid lap marks, and always follow the wood grain.
 The Sherwin Williams chart often includes application tips for each stain type, so check those out.

 For exterior projects, always seal the wood after staining.

 For exterior projects, check the weather forecast.
-I made the mistake of staining a fence right before a rainstorm, and it was a mess!
+Staining right before rain is one of the most common mistakes, since the stain won’t cure properly before moisture hits it.
 Aim for a dry, mild day.
 Also, apply multiple thin coats rather than one thick one—it gives a smoother finish and better protection.

 Water-Based vs. Oil-Based Stains